 By Michael P. Sampson (part 7 of 8)

-An example of in rem jurisdiction in a divorce case is an action to partition real property or personal property a spouse and another owner, such as a foreign trust or corporation, co-own.
+An example of in rem jurisdiction over property in a divorce is an action to partition real property or personal property a spouse and another owner, such as a foreign trust or corporation, co-own.
 Under these circumstances, in rem jurisdiction over the property lies in the circuit court of the county in which the property is physically located.

 For example, in Martinez v.
 Martinez, 219 So.
 3d 259 (Fla.
 5th DCA 2017), a wife’s petition for dissolution of marriage included a partition count against her stepson and corporations her husband created during the marriage.
 She alleged her husband had been commingling the parties’ marital assets with assets owned by the stepson and corporate respondents.
-She sought partition of the marital assets, recognition and equitable distribution of her interest in the corporations, and to have the court “claw” back and equitably distribute to her husband and her marital assets transferred to the corporations and stepson.
+She sought partition of the marital assets, recognition and equitable distribution of her interest in the corporations.
+Further, she asked the court to claw back and equitably distribute assets transferred to the corporations and stepson.

 Joinder of Nonparty Co-Owners of Property in Florida Divorce Is Necessary to Adjudicate Their Interests

 Property Business Entities and Trusts Own Isn’t the Same as Spouses’ Ownership in the Entities

-Assets nonparty LLCs, corporations, partnerships, or trusts own are ordinarily not divisible in equitable distribution.
+Assets nonparty LLCs, corporations, partnerships, or trusts own ordinarily aren’t divisible in equitable distribution.
 See, e.g., Minsky v.
 Minsky, 779 So.
 2d 375 (Fla.
 2d DCA 2000) (reversing divorce judgment effectively dissolving a nonparty trust by characterizing trust funds it held as marital assets); Lassett v.
 Lassett, 768 So.
 3d 472 (Fla.
 2d DCA 2000) (divorce court had no jurisdiction to adjudicate or distribute assets or property rights of a nonparty partnership).

 Personal Jurisdiction Over Parties Gives the Court Power to Compel Them To Take Acts Regarding Property Outside the Court’s Jurisdiction